nixworks/public/news/2011/01/31/README.md

 ##### Johor
 ### [2 people are killed and 29,000 are evacuated following floods in Johor, southern Malaysia. ](/news/2011/01/31/2-people-are-killed-and-29-000-are-evacuated-following-floods-in-johor-southern-malaysia.md)
-_Context: Malaysia, Johor_
+_Context: Johor, Malaysia_

 ##### Japanese government
 ### [The Japanese government urges residents living near the Shinmoedake volcano in Kyushu to evacuate as eruptions become worse. ](/news/2011/01/31/the-japanese-government-urges-residents-living-near-the-shinmoedake-volcano-in-kya-sha-to-evacuate-as-eruptions-become-worse.md)
-_Context: Japanese government, Kyushu, volcano, Shinmoedake_
+_Context: Japanese government, Shinmoedake, volcano, Kyushu_

 ##### Anna Bligh
 ### [Anna Bligh, the Premier of the Australian state of Queensland warns tens of thousands of people to prepare for evacuation ahead of Cyclone Yasi expected to hit later in the week. ](/news/2011/01/31/anna-bligh-the-premier-of-the-australian-state-of-queensland-warns-tens-of-thousands-of-people-to-prepare-for-evacuation-ahead-of-cyclone-y.md)
-_Context: Cyclone Yasi, Premier, Queensland, Australia, Anna Bligh_
+_Context: Australia, Anna Bligh, Premier, Cyclone Yasi, Queensland_

 ##### European Union
 ### [The European Union and United States impose new sanctions against Belarus President Alexander Lukashenko and close associates. ](/news/2011/01/31/the-european-union-and-united-states-impose-new-sanctions-against-belarus-president-alexander-lukashenko-and-close-associates.md)
-_Context: United States, Belarus, Alexander Lukashenko, European Union_
+_Context: European Union, United States, Belarus, Alexander Lukashenko_

 ##### Oman
 ### [Oman says it has uncovered a spy network from the United Arab Emirates operating in the country. ](/news/2011/01/31/oman-says-it-has-uncovered-a-spy-network-from-the-united-arab-emirates-operating-in-the-country.md)